 The speed of light is about 300.000 km/sec – a flash would travel to the moon in about one second.
 With the same speed the light-waves travel from objects into the sensor or the film in a camera.
-The speed of sound is so much slower – under normal earth-circumstances (1) it travels in air with about 300 m/sec (2).
+The speed of sound is so much slower – under normal earth-circumstances (1) it travels in air at about 300 m/sec (2).

 Why are we talking about this?
 For realistic sound design we should at least know the consequences for a film that these facts may/should have – but in many films rarely do.
 Sure –film-sound must not be realistic but sometime it helps knowing your science / theory to create realism and sometimes it will help to be faster (calculating correct instead of guessing wrong delay-times for example) because you understand what you are doing and sometimes it will help in discussions or even argument with directors, producers – sometimes even with writers, who sometimes assume fantasies and even misunderstandings to be physically correct (see example about noise-cancelling) and base a whole story on falsehoods.

 Examples of physically wrong sound design would be:

-- hearing the sound of thunder in sync with the lightning, that would only be realistic if the flash nearly hits you, otherwise, as even kids know, the delay from flash to thunder tells you, how far the lightning has been away from you
+- hearing the sound of thunder in sync with the lightning, that would only be realistic if the flash is dangerously close or nearly hits you, otherwise, as even kids know, the delay from seeing the flash to hearing the thunder tells you, how far the lightning has been away from you

 - the sound of a firework is not im sync with the little explosions you see

 - a distant rocket, a gun-shot, a tank-shot, cannons… should not sound in sync with firing the weapon

 - there is no sound in space… but that’s another story…

 Knowing about theory and physics can also help you being a better sound designer in many ways and it can also help you in creating sounds realistically and correct – if needed.
 Sometimes the more realistic approach is the one even more impressing and appealing.